 Russian Kvass Recipe (Квас) or Kvas is a refreshing fermented drink that is usually made from Rye bread.
-It’s popularity is almost like a version of Russian Coca-Cola that has been drunk for hundreds of years in Eastern Europe.
-It’s classed as a non-alcoholic drink, and usually contains about 0.05% alcohol, like your de-alcoholized beer in the grocery store.
+It's popularity is almost like a version of Russian Coca-Cola that has been drunk for hundreds of years in Eastern Europe.
+Don't worry, it tastes nothing like Coke!
+It's classed as a non-alcoholic drink, and usually contains about 0.05% alcohol, like your de-alcoholized beer in the grocery store.

 There are different types of Kvass recipes.
 I've made a naturally fermented recipe from beets which is incredibly healthy and full of probiotics.
 You can add different fruits to Kvass, honestly it can be made with almost anything.
 Rye Bread and Beets are the most popular Kvass recipes, but you can ferment anything.
 There are some

 scary inventive recipes out there.
 Be careful what you try!

 Rye Bread Kvass has added brewer's yeast, but Beet Kvass ferments naturally and bubbles from the lacto-fermentation.
 My Russian Kvass recipe recommends that the bottled Kvass to sit in the fridge for 3 days for better flavor, but you can drink it right away if you like.
 It tastes better the longer it sits before you drink it.
 Check out my Beet Kvass recipe.

 Russian Kvass has been a traditional summer drink, although nothing would stop you from making it in the winter.
 In Soviet times, there was a large 'barrel' of Kvass on wheels that people would line up to buy a glass of Kvass, sometimes drunk from a communal cup.
 Thank goodness that doesn't happen anymore.

 In Russian, Kvas has 4 letters, which literally spell K-v-a-s phonetically.
 I am completely at a loss at the extra letter S in the english translation kvass.
 Maybe I should stop whining about the phonics, and pour myself another cold glass from my traditional Russian Kvass recipe.
 Bon Appetit! Приятного аппетита!

 - loaf of dark Rye Bread 400g the darker the better